CAE Reafing and Use of English Test 9

 Convoluted (adj) — difficult to understand, complex.
 The convoluted narration is what makes the book so hard to get into.

 Subsequent (adv) — something that follows after the initial.
-The first and the subsequent visitors were told to come tomorrow.
+The first and subsequent visitors were told to come tomorrow.

 Inspire (v) — to stimulate somebody spiritually to produce something (e.g. a work of art).
 My wife inspired me during the long months of writing the book.